helentongli213/lnd/README.md

 - Brag Better by Meredith Fineman
 - Radical Candor by Kim Scott
 - The Making of a Manager by Julie Zhuo
+- Solving Product Design Exercises by Artiom Dashinsky
+- Articulating Design Decisions by Tom Greeve
+- Swipe to Unlock by Neel Mehta, Parth Detroja, Aditya Agashe
-- Design Justice by Sasha Costanza-Chock ✨✨✨✨✨
+- Design Justice by Sasha Costanza-Chock ⭐⭐⭐⭐⭐
-- Weapons of Math Destruction by Cathy O'Neill ✨✨✨✨
+- Weapons of Math Destruction by Cathy O'Neill ⭐⭐⭐⭐
-- Technically Wrong by Sara Wachter-Boettcher ✨✨
+- Technically Wrong by Sara Wachter-Boettcher ⭐⭐
-- Quiet: The Power of Introverts in a World that Can't Stop Talking by Susan Cain ✨
+- Quiet: The Power of Introverts in a World that Can't Stop Talking by Susan Cain ⭐

 ## Online Classes
 - [3D Illustration Course](https://polygonrunway.com/courses/)